JohnyzHub/Docker/pgadmin-pgresql/README.md

        > docker-compose down

-      <br>This stops the services, removes the network and containers created for this compose file.
+      This stops the services, removes the network and containers created for this compose file.

 8. To remove everything that was created as part of this compose file, execute:

        > docker-compose down -v --rmi all

-      <br>This removes almost everything that is created for this compose file, including the images.
+      This removes almost everything that is created for this compose file, including the images.

+9. To set the schema name for the query tool run the command '<b>SET search_path TO schema-name</b>'; eg: set search_path TO gtp;